l33tlamer/redis-stats/README.md

 * When used without environment variables or config file, a default of "127.0.0.1:6379" will try to be used.

-* For a single Redis instance, supply the environment variables `$REDIS_NAME`, `REDIS_HOST` and `REDIS_PORT` to overwrite the default.
+* For a single Redis instance, supply the environment variables `REDIS_NAME`, `REDIS_HOST` and `REDIS_PORT` to overwrite the default.

-* For multiple Redis instances, do not use the variables but instead mount `config.php` to `/var/www/html/config.php` in the container.
+* For multiple Redis instances, do NOT use the variables but instead mount `config.php` to `/var/www/html/config.php` in the container.

-* The `config.php` file can be downloaded from the repo here as template or copied out of the container:
+* The template for `config.php` file can be downloaded from the repo here or copied out of a running container:
 * * `docker cp redis-stats:/var/www/html/config.template.php ./config.php`

 * Edit the config file to list **multiple Redis instances**, examples are also provided for usage with **socket**, and **user/password**.